telerik/winforms-docs/controls/map/providers/bingmaps/route.md

 The whole information that is necessary for calculating the route, like start/end points, the distance unit, mode, optimization etc., is stored in a __RouteRequest__.
 Subscribe to the IMapRouteProvider.__CalculateRouteCompleted__ event where you can add __MapPins__ and __MapRoute__ to the __MapLayer__ for the route results.

+### RouteRequest

+The **RouteRequest** offers the following public properties:

+* **Options** - represents the **RouteOptions** used to define the route request.
+* **Waypoints** - required parameter which represents a collection where each element represents a stop in the route.
+*  **RoutePoints** - represents a collection where each element represents a stop in the route.

+### RouteOptions

+The **RouteOptions** contains properties used to define a route service request:

+* **Mode** - type of directions to return.
+The default value is TravelMode.*Driving*.
+* **Optimization** - represents the calculation method to use.
+The default value is RouteOptimization.*MinimizeTime*.
+* **RouteAttributes** - specifies whether to include or exclude parts of the routes response.
+The default value is RouteAttributes.*ExcludeItinerary*.
+* **RouteAvoidance** - represents the value specifying how traffic information is used in the route calculation.
+The default value is TrafficUsage.*None*.
+* **DistanceBeforeFirstTurn** - specifies the distance before the first turn is allowed in the route.
+This option only applies to the driving travel mode.
+* **Heading** - an integer value between 0 and 359 that represents degrees from north where north is 0 degrees and the heading is specified clockwise from north.
+* **Tolerances** - specifies a series of tolerance values.
+Each value produces a subset of points that approximates the route that is described by the full set of points.
+* **DateTime** - when specified and the route is optimized for *timeWithTraffic*, predictive traffic data is used to calculate the best route for the specified date time.
+* **MaxSolutions** - specifies the maximum number of driving routes to return.

+The following code snippet demonstrates how to build a route from Madrid to Paris.

 #### Bing routing

 {{source=..\SamplesCS\Map\BingProvider.cs region=BingRouteRequest}}